meatnordrink/notebook/ads/ads.md

 * Make a campaign targeting app events; free trials.
 Have to think about how to do this without competing with other campaign...

+* If the fern still has low CPI, turn it off.
+(Did as of Apr 6th.)

+* IG campaign with no audience spending better; when we want more volume, as opposed to better profit ratio, could turn up.
+(Apr 6.)

 * Consider restarting old campaigns, just send them to the website.
 (Need to put the pixel on the website, set up a conversion event, if it's not already there.)
 * Could consider allowing other platforms.